Fourier Neural Operators for Learning Dynamics in Quantum Spin Systems: Results

-The lifting layer $\text{Lift}$ maps the input data $\textbf{I}$ with a given number of input channels to a latent function $\textbf{V}_0$ with a (typically) larger number of channels.
+which embeds the input data $\mathbf{I} \in \mathbb{R}^{d_i}$ into a higher-dimensional latent channel space.
+This produces the initial latent representation

+where typically $d_v > d_i$.
 Here, channels denote the dimensions of the co-domain of the functions $\textbf{V}_{\ell}$, representing distinct components or features within the latent space.
 The latent space is an intermediate representation where the data is abstracted into a higher-level form, capturing essential patterns and relationships.
-The FNO operates within this latent space by applying spectral convolutions.
+The FNO operates within this latent space by applying spectral convolutions \cite{li2020fourier,FNOPracticalReview}.

 Specifically, the latent dimension representation $\textbf{V}_{\ell+1}$ is defined as